-If your business has a contactless point of sale, such as an EFTPOS machine enabled to accept pay wave transactions, then you are already set up to accept mobile payments from customers using mobile wallets like Android Pay and Apple Pay.
-PayPal Here can also work on an existing contactless point of sale (POS) system, however purchasing a card reader will reduce transaction fees.
+If your business has a contactless point of sale (POS) system, such as an EFTPOS machine, then you’re already set up to accept payments from mobile wallets like Google Pay and Apple Pay.
+PayPal Here can also work on an existing contactless POS system, but purchasing a card reader will reduce transaction fees.

 Integrate your loyalty plan

-A big bonus to businesses that transition to mobile payments is the ability to integrate loyalty and reward programs into the application.
-By removing the need for physical reward cards or keychains, you can also remove the hassle associated with loyalty programs, while keeping the benefits and improving customer retention by rewarding them for returning.
+Businesses that transition to mobile payments can integrate loyalty and reward programs.
+By removing the need for physical reward cards or keychains, you can overcome the hassles associated with loyalty programs while improving customer retention.

 More efficient service

-Allowing customers to pay anywhere with a tap of their phone will drastically reduce payment times, and there are two main benefits to being able to serve people more quickly and efficiently.
+Allowing customers to pay anywhere with a tap of their phone will drastically reduce payment times.
+There are two main benefits to serving people more quickly and efficiently:

-Firstly, by cutting down on queues, which is particularly helpful on busy shopping days or in rapid service industries like fast food.
-Customers will be more satisfied, are more likely to tell their friends about their positive experience, and are more likely to return.
+- Cutting down on queues: This is particularly helpful on busy shopping days or in rapid service industries like fast food.
+Customers will be more satisfied, and are more likely to tell their friends about their positive experience.

-Secondly, reducing the time staff spend putting transactions through frees them to spend more time providing better customer service, cleaning or merchandising.
-This spreads the efficiency through all areas of your business.
+- Streamlined services: Reducing the time staff spend on transactions frees them to focus on providing better customer service, cleaning or merchandising.
+This spreads efficiency through all areas of your business.

-Ultimately, while consumer demand for these services is high, businesses must weigh up the costs of enabling them against the benefits in doing so.
-Do the calculations, see if your competitors are using them, and decide whether it is time to embrace the mobile payment revolution – your sales will thank you.
+While consumer demand for mobile payments is high, there are costs involved in setting them up.
+You won’t be able to ignore mobile payments forever, but small businesses should weigh those costs against the benefits.
+Do the calculations, see if your competitors are using them, and decide whether it’s time to embrace the digital revolution – your sales will thank you.

-And if you need more funds to join the mobile commerce boom, talk to Prospa about a hassle-free unsecured business loan.
+If you need funds to join the mobile commerce boom, talk to Prospa on 1300 882 867 or apply online for a hassle-free small business loan.